Blockchain Oracle Explained: Chainlink Price Feeds

 Frequently Asked Questions

-- Blockchains are deterministic systems that cannot natively access off-chain data such as stock prices or weather events.
-The oracle problem refers to the challenge of bringing external data onto the blockchain without introducing a single point of failure or centralized trust.
+- Blockchains are deterministic systems that cannot natively access off-chain data such as asset prices, weather events, or interest rates.
+The oracle problem is the challenge of bringing external data onto the blockchain without introducing a single point of failure or centralized trust.
+A naive single-API implementation means any compromise or staleness in that API corrupts every dependent contract.

 Don't Miss What's Next